sapcc/hermescli/README.md

 Flags:
-      --action string           filter events by an action -h, --help                    help for list
+      --action string           filter events by an action --domain-id string        filter events by the domain ID -h, --help                    help for list
-      --initiator-name string   filter events by an initiator name -l, --limit int               limit an amount of events in output --outcome string          filter events by an outcome -s, --sort strings            supported sort keys include time, observer_type, target_type, target_id, initiator_type, initiator_id, outcome and action each sort key may also include a direction suffix supported directions are ":asc" for ascending and ":desc" for descending can be specified multiple times
+      --initiator-id string     filter events by an initiator ID --initiator-name string   filter events by an initiator name -l, --limit uint              limit an amount of events in output --outcome string          filter events by an outcome --over-10k-fix            workaround to filter out ovelapping events for > 10k total events (default true) --project-id string       filter events by the project ID -s, --sort strings            supported sort keys include time, observer_type, target_type, target_id, initiator_type, initiator_id, outcome and action each sort key may also include a direction suffix supported directions are ":asc" for ascending and ":desc" for descending can be specified multiple times
-      --source string           filter events by a source --target-id string        filter events by a target id --target-type string      filter events by a target type --time string             filter events by time
+      --source string           filter events by a source --target-id string        filter events by a target ID --target-type string      filter events by a target type --time string             filter events by time
       --time-end string         filter events till time